samyukthamahankali/learn-git-branching/Section-1.md

 # Outcome

-Branch histories are combined

-Merge commit is created

-main branch includes changes from bugFix
+I created and worked on a separate branch.

+I added commits on both branches.

+I merged bugFix into main.

+I observed how Git creates a merge commit when histories diverge.

 # Level - 4 - Rebase Introduction

-This level demonstrates rebasing a branch.
+This level explains the rebase operation in Git.

-A commit is added to both bugFix and main.
+I created commits on both branches and rebased bugFix onto main.

-The git rebase main command re-applies the bugFix commits on top of main.
+Rebase moved the commits of bugFix on top of main, resulting in a linear history.

-This results in a linear commit history without a merge commit.

 <img width="1920" height="1011" alt="Screenshot 2025-12-22 152616" src="https://github.com/user-attachments/assets/a7c865e9-5567-47c9-a1b7-2742802ba99d" />